MarcusDunn/yolo_mark_rs/README.md

 - [ ] Use modifier keys in some useful way (control + increment name = increment x 5?)

 - [ ] Show some annotation meta-data (labels per class and such)

-- [ ] Changing settings in GUI (and more settings such as box thickness and alpha)

 - [ ] Label images outside of local filesystem (ssh?)